1993 San Diego Chargers season: Schedule

-Note: Intra-division opponents are in bold text.

 Game summaries

-Week 1
+Week 1: vs. Seattle Seahawks

 In a game with no offensive touchdowns, John Carney's six field goals brought San Diego their first opening day win for seven years.
 They had to overcome a terrible start, Stan Humphries' second pass attempt of the season being batted in the air by Cortez Kennedy for Joe Nash to intercept and return 13 yards for a touchdown.
 Humphries was intercepted again only three plays later, but Seattle missed a field goal, and the Charger offense began to move the ball.
-Four consecutive field goal drives had them up 12-10 at the half.
+Four consecutive field goal drives had them up 12–10 at the half.

 Marion Butts rushed for 87 yards on 15 carries, but had to leave the game early in the 3rd quarter.
 Still, the Chargers managed two more Carney kicks, the latter making it a two score game with just 5:35 to play.
 The Seahawks responded with a drive deep into Charger territory, but Burt Grossman recovered a fumble at the two.
 Charger punter John Kidd then gave up an intentional safety as time expired.

 Carney's six field goals were a club record; he had successes from 50 and 51 yards out, becoming the first Charger with two 50+ yard field goals in the same game.
 Humphries wasn't intercepted again after the first two possession, but completed only 13 of 30 for 123 yards and a 27.5 QB rating.

-Week 2
+Week 2: at Denver Broncos

 The Chargers' first loss of the season arrived after a comeback attempt faltered.
-Two John Elway touchdown passes either side of an Eric Bieniemy fumble helped Denver lead 17-0 at halftime.
+Two John Elway touchdown passes either side of an Eric Bieniemy fumble helped Denver lead 17–0 at halftime.
 Cornerback Marquez Pope played a key role in shifting momentum after the break, intercepting a pass and forcing a fumble on consecutive Bronco possessions.
 Both turnovers set the Chargers up with excellent field position, and both chances were converted, Humphries hitting Derrick Walker and Nate Lewis for touchdowns.

-Now trailing only 17-14, San Diego were close to a stop on the next drive, but Elway converted a 3rd and 19 with a 46 yard completion to the one yard line.
+Now trailing only 17–14, San Diego were close to a stop on the next drive, but Elway converted a 3rd and 19 with a 46-yard completion to the one yard line.
 Ex-Charger Rod Bernstine scored a play later.
 Following an exchange of field goals, Humphries was intercepted and Denver iced the win.

 Nate Lewis had 10 receptions and 119 yards, both career highs.